qcr/armer/docs/set_cartesian_velocity.rst

 Setting Cartesian Velocites
 ====================================

-The Armer API listens to ROS messages published on the ``/arm/cartesian/velocity`` topic to move with cartesian velocity in a specified frame.
+The Armer API listens to ROS messages published on the ``/arm/cartesian/velocity`` topic to move with Cartesian velocity in a specified frame.

-Users can publish to this topic to set the cartesian velocites of the end effector.
+Users can publish to this topic to set the Cartesian velocites of the end effector.

 Via Python